 |Barre, Massachusetts||3 days||100||2||2 (lowest)|

-As you can see, I judged that Vallecitos participants became quite highly connected over the 5-day retreat, even though we only had a few hours at the beginning and end to meet and talk with each other.
+As you can see, I judged that Vallecitos participants became quite highly connected over the 5-day retreat, even though we only had a few hours at the beginning and end to meet and talk.
 In comparison, I rated my 3-day Barre retreat at a very low level of connection, despite a comparable amount of potential connection time.
 And even though the Easthampton retreat was short — no yogi job, one non-communal lunch and perhaps 30 minutes of non-silence together — I think that slightly more connection occurred there than at Barre.

 Why these differences?
 Here are four factors I believe are involved: